Inland Sea, small salt water lake, Gozo Attractions, Malta attractions

 • Dive from and return to the Inland Sea

-• Dive from the Inland Sea turn left at the outer side of the tunnel and continue round to the Blue hole Obtain advice from the local dive schools for recommended depths and the time for this dive.
+• Dive from the Inland Sea turn left at the outer side of the tunnel and continue round to the Blue hole around 440 metres from the outer side of the cave.Obtain advice from the local dive schools for recommended depths and the time for this dive.

-The shallow waters of the Inland Sea with a rock and pebble bottom is ideal for snorkelling, of course snorkellers and swimmers should stay clear of the area between the jetties and the tunnel, because of the constant flow of boats
+The shallow waters of the Inland Sea with a rock and pebble bottom is ideal for snorkelling, of course snorkellers and swimmers should stay clear of the area between the jetties and the cave, because of the constant flow of boats

 Dwejra Point and Dwejra Bay Attractions